JanssenProject/jans/docker-jans-cloudtools/README.md

 ## Overview

-Container image to manage X.509 certificates and crypto keys in Janssen Server.
-The container is designed to run as a one-time command (or Job in Kubernetes world).
+Tools to run various helper commands for the Janssen cluster.
+See Usage section for available commands.

 ## Versions

-See [Packages](https://github.com/orgs/JanssenProject/packages/container/package/jans%2Fcertmanager) for available versions.
+See [Packages](https://github.com/orgs/JanssenProject/packages/container/package/jans%2Fcloudtools) for available versions.

 ## Environment Variables